 The main office in Mount Angel and provides support to more than 20 locations throughout Oregon and Washington.
-Its chief purpose is to support the stores and agronomy centers through transportation, distribution, marketing, human resources, accounting, customer care and more.
+Its chief purpose is to support the stores and agronomy centers through transportation, distribution, marketing, human resources, accounting, customer care, and more.

 “By highlighting Mount Angel, this is an award that all our locations deserve.
 They do all the hard work; we just help support them,” Jake Wilson, Wilco’s marketing director, said.

 Wilco’s benevolence runs deep and wide.
-Their focus on community and core values led them to making generous donations and sponsorships to a variety of causes, from toy and food drives to multiple blood drives throughout the year with the Red Cross.
+Their focus on community and core values led them to make generous donations and sponsorships to a variety of causes, from toy and food drives to multiple blood drives throughout the year with the Red Cross.

 The company donated more than $100,000 to events and nonprofits, and its FFA campaign raised more than $130,000 in 2015.

 “Wilco puts a lot of focus and effort on our core values and providing the best customer service we can,” Wilson said.
 “With core values like Community, Integrity, Quality, Respect, Teamwork, and Accountability, we are set up to be successful.”